GSS-99/UV-Control/README.md

 npm install
 npm run dev

+## ⚠️ Remember

-⚠️ Do not commit your `serviceAccountKey.json` or API keys.
+Do not commit your `serviceAccountKey.json` or API keys.
 This project includes a `.gitignore` that protects sensitive files.
 Always use environment variables or config files not tracked by Git.

 ## 🌄 Screenshots